SzymonNastaly/CookieAudit/docs/devlog.md

 ### Replacing optimal_select

 The old library for finding query selectors is too broken and not up to date.
-The library css-selector-generator seems well maintained - I will try it out.
+The library css-selector-generator seems well maintained.
+I will try it out.

 ### Slight changes in get_clickable_elements